SuzanneHoogeveen/website/content/talks/index.md

 description: ''
 share: false
 ---
+**To believe or not to believe: Trust in science and belief in the supernatural**.
+Talk at the annual Skepsis conference on "the power of persuasion" (in Dutch), Amersfoort, The Netherlands, November, 2023.

 **Workshop on many-analysts projects**.
 Workshop at the National Open Science Festival, hosted at the Free University Amsterdam, The Netherlands, September, 2022.